deanturpin/superdean.com/watchmaker.md

 ## Mainspring winders

 You can fix a lot by replacing parts rather than making new ones.
 But I think mainspring winders are the first step into it becoming serious.
 This _can_ be done by hand but people will get very cross about it if they find out.

+## Tweezers

+You can spend quite a bit on wood-tipped tweezers, and while they do give you a little more ping protection and safety handling dials, you're still going to need metal ones for fine work.
+So I think they're a complementary addition to your toolbox rather then essential (certainly for a beginner.)

 ## Pro tools and supplies